fahiiiiii/Juneau-Vacation-Rentals/README.md

 - **HTML5**: Structures the content and layout of the website.
 - **CSS3**: Customizes the visual styling, typography, layout adjustments, and responsiveness of the website.
 - **Responsive Design**: CSS media queries ensure the site is optimized for mobile and desktop screens.
+- **JavaScript**: Adds interactivity and dynamic functionality, such as the modal windows, date selection, and review carousel.

 ## Setup